VivekBumb/ml-sports-prediction/README.md

 Sports betting can be seen as a predatory industry, as it is addictive and almost all people lose money.
 The spreads and betting odds are largely manipulated by social media trends and analysis of how much money is being placed on each team.
 A study on German soccer showed [2] that significant portions of betting odds were based on perceived team momentum, which has no correlation with actual success.
 This ensures companies like DraftKings and FanDuel can make the largest profit possible.
 Therefore, constructing a model using only objective metrics like player stats should be more accurate and enable consumers to make a profit.

-Our analysis utilizes NFL team offensive and defensive statistics spanning from 1922 to 2024 [3].
+Our analysis utilizes NFL team offensive and defensive statistics spanning from 2020 to 2024 [3].
 The dataset includes season-end averages for key metrics such as points scored, total yards, plays run, yards per play, turnovers, first downs, and comprehensive passing statistics including completions, attempts, passing yards, touchdowns, and interceptions.
-This 90+ year historical dataset provides extensive training data across varying league structures, from early 8-team leagues to today's 32-team format, encompassing major rule changes and strategic evolution.
+This 5-year historical dataset provides extensive training data across recent seasons, ensuring relevance to modern NFL gameplay and strategy.

 To prepare data, missing numeric values will be imputed using median to account for outliers.
 Duplicates will be removed to ensure each entry is unique.
 We will engineer features including 5-game rolling averages of point differentials and yards/play, plus relative performance metrics capturing team strengths and weaknesses relative to opponents.
 One-hot coding will convert team names into numerical values for algorithm compatibility.
 Since algorithms like logistic regression use gradient-based optimization, features with huge scales cause erratic training.
 Therefore, continuous features will be standardized [(original_value - mean) / SD] to give each feature equal importance [4].